spiro-redhat/building-platforms/README.md

 The [State of DevOps report 2023](https://www.puppet.com/resources/state-of-platform-engineering) from Puppet revealed some interesting developments in the evolution of devops as a practice.
 A significant finding was the emergence of the plaform or more specifically platform engineering.
-Platform engineering can be generally considered as the development of a product aware infrastructure that provisions self service capbilities.
+Platform engineering can be generally considered as the development of a product aware infrastructure that provisions self service capabilities.
 Platform teams continually adapt and evolve those services and enable stream aligned teams to access those capabilities in a frictionless and automated way.
 Teams consuming the platform  are also aligned to the organisations value streams.
 The business outcome tends towards increased productivity through standardised practices, less duplication of work, better security and ultimately, a better quality product.